exTerEX/devcontainer-features/src/ninja-build/README.md

 # Ninja-build (ninja)

 Installs the provided version of Ninja-build in devcontainer image.
 Ninja is installed from precompiled binaries.
-For now, the future is limited to debian derived linux.

 **Note**: For now, this feature will only support debian-based systems and x86_64-based images.